 Atlanta is ranked No. 4 in “Most Neediest Cities.”

-Southern Hollywood they call it.
+Southern Hollywood, they call it.
 A place where a simple trip to the Greenbriar Mall and you can run into your favorite celebrity.
 A place where people flock to jump-start their businesses.
-People think if they move here,
+People think if they move here, someone will put them on the map.
+ATL’s got one heck of a reputation, but there’s a dark side to the city you won’t see on TMZ, or your favorite rapper’s Instagram feed.

 “There aren’t enough beds in the city for the amount of people in the city,” Rachel Reynolds with Atlanta Mission told The Atlanta Journal-Constitution.
 (Stevens, 2018)